Yedigaryan/Yedigaryan/README.md

 <h1 align="center" dir="auto">Greetings 👋!
 I'm Davit Yedigaryan</h1>

 <p>
  Greetings and welcome to my profile!
-I'm an expert Angular developer backed by over four years of hands-on experience in both startup and enterprise environments.
+I'm an expert Full Stack developer focused on Frontend backed by over four years of hands-on experience in both startup and enterprise environments.
 I'm not just a programmer; I'm a devoted craftsman passionate about bringing innovative ideas to life through code.

 **Technical Expertise:**
 <br/>
-My proficiency extends across JavaScript, Angular 2+, RXJS, and NgRX.
-While Angular is my specialty, I bring a comprehensive understanding of other front-end technologies, including Vue.js and React.js.
+My proficiency extends across React, NextJS, JavaScript, Angular 2+, C# and .NET, RXJS, and NgRX.
+While Angular is my specialty, I bring a comprehensive understanding of other front-end technologies, including React and Vue.js.

 **Problem-Solving and Creativity:**
 <br/>